The countries welcoming US tourists now — and some resources for your visit

 • Different rules if you’re arriving from a third country vs. the United States as well as rules for land and sea entry, which might differ from air arrivals.

-The links to various government and tourism sites next to each country will help you gather the most current information for your journey.
+The links to various government and tourism sites next to each country will help you gather the most current information to plan for your journey.

 Africa (sub-Saharan)